Jeffrey Schlupp: Crystal Palace

 On 13 January 2017, Schlupp was signed by Premier League club Crystal Palace for a reported £12 million.
 He made his debut the following day in a 3–0 defeat to London rivals West Ham United.
 He scored his first goal for the club in the opening game of the 2018–19 season, a 2–0 win against Fulham on 11 August 2018; it was his first Premier League goal since October 2015, ending a goalless run of 1043 days.
 He later scored the opening goal in a 3–2 victory over champions Manchester City at the City of Manchester Stadium on 22 December.

 On 3 December 2019, he came off the bench to score the sole goal in a 1–0 victory over Bournemouth.
 He scored an equaliser for Palace in a 1–1 draw with Tottenham Hotspur on 26 July 2020, later repeating the same feat against the same opposition on 13 December.

 Schlupp scored an equaliser within 48 seconds of coming on as a substitute in a 2–2 draw against former club Leicester City on 3 October 2021; it was his first goal under manager Patrick Vieira.
 He once again came off the bench to score an equaliser in a 1–1 draw with Aston Villa on 15 May 2022.
 In the following season, Schlupp scored in a 2–1 loss against Manchester United at Old Trafford on 4 February 2023; his goal, an outside-the-boot flick, was nominated for Premier League Goal of the Month.

 Schlupp made his 200th Premier League appearance for Palace in a 1–0 loss to Bournemouth on 2 April 2024.
 On 27 April, he scored an 87th-minute equaliser from outside the box in a 1–1 draw against Fulham; he later stated the goal was the best of his career, with manager Oliver Glasner describing it as an "amazing goal" and a "fantastic finish".

 Loan to Celtic

 On 3 February 2025, Schlupp joined Scottish Premiership side Celtic on a loan for the remainder of the 2024–25 season.

 Departure

 On 28 May 2025, it was announced that Schlupp was leaving Palace at the end of the 2024–25 season after eight years at the club.

 Norwich City

-On 24 July 2025, Norwich City announced the signing of Schlupp on a one year deal, ahead of their 2025–26 season.
+On 24 July 2025, Norwich City announced the signing of Schlupp on a one year contract, ahead of their 2025–26 season.
+On 24 April 2026, Norwich announced that Schlupp would leave the club at the end of his contract that summer.